iinsertNameHere/catnap-docs/docs/src/Setup/Installation.md

 # 🪡 Installing Catnip

 ## Arch
-If you are using any arch based distro with access to the [AUR](https://aur.archlinux.org/), you can install the [catnip-git](https://aur.archlinux.org/packages/catnip-git) package using your preferred aur helper.
+If you are using any Arch-based distro with access to the [AUR](https://aur.archlinux.org/), you can install the [catnip-git](https://aur.archlinux.org/packages/catnip-git) package using your preferred AUR helper.
 ```sh
 $ yay -S catnip-git
 ```